What is a Non-Pipeline Alternative?

 Example of a Non-Pipe Alternative

 A prime example of a NPA is Energy Efficiency!
 By reducing energy demand, gas molecules are either available for consumption by other users or create additional capacity on the system.
 The energy we save is the cheapest, cleanest, and most reliable source of new energy.

 Want to learn more about how NPAs are evaluated and used?
-See how National Grid and MyHEAT are partnering together in New York.
+See how National Grid and MyHEAT are partnering together on an energy efficiency non-pipeline alternative in New York.